ppravatto/PyGammaSpec/docs/Guide/nuclear.md

 ### Predicting the position of decay daughters peaks

 What has been done in the previous example can also be automated using the `decay_products_spectrum` function of the `nuclear` module.
-The functions, given a father nuclide will automatically search for all gamma lines associated to the decay chain.
-Filtering can also be applied using the `branching_ratio_threshold`,`intensity_threshold` and `limit_intensity` keywords.
+The function, once given a `father` nuclide, will automatically search for all gamma lines associated to the decay chain.
+Filtering of the obtained gamma lines can also be applied directly from the function call using the `branching_ratio_threshold`,`intensity_threshold` and `limit_intensity` keywords.
 As an example, for the case of `Ra-226` the following result can be obtained:

  ```{code-cell} python
 from pygammaspec.nuclear import decay_products_spectrum